rust-alt/cargo-esr/README.md

    Description: Lightweight non-blocking IO support windows and linux
  ```

+ The default number of searched and ranked crates is 30.
+You can use
+ `-l/--search-limit` to change this default.

- The default number of results requested is 10.
-You can change this default
+ The default number of results shown is 10.
+You can use `-L/--results-limit`
- with `-l/--limit`.
-Allowed values (for now) range from 3 to 30.
+ to change this default.

+ Use `--search-limit` with a lower value if the top results shown are irrelevant.

- Passing `-o/--crate-only` will skip getting repository scores without affecting the order of
+ Passing `-o/--crate-only` will skip getting repository scores, without affecting
- the results.
+ the order of the results.
 You will get results faster.
-And you wouldn't have to provide
+And you won't be required
- a GitHub access token.
+ to use a GitHub access token.

- The default tries to strike a balance between the accuracy of the results
- (matching the search pattern), and the quality (score) of the results at the top.

- A larger limit may put irrelevant results at the top.
-A smaller limit may
- miss the best crates, in favor of ones matching the search pattern closer.

  Now, compare the results we got above here with the results from `cargo search`, which match
  the results [you get on crates.io](https://crates.io/search?q=async+IO):